 - Low brand loyalty

-These products don’t give any intangible benefits of branding.
+These products don’t give any benefits of branding.
 If Product “B” can do the job, there is no need to pay a premium for Product “A”

 - Low levels of service requirements